dynod/grpc-helper-api/doc/events.md

 Streams out endlessly all received events from the **`send`** method through **`EventStatus`** messages.
 These messages contain a **`client_id`** the has to be used if at any time the client decides to interrupt the listening process.

+**Note 1:** a first status will always be immediately streamed out with an empty event name, to let the client know its **`client_id`** even if no event was received yet.

-**Note:** any running listening process will be interrupted when the events service is shutdown.
+**Note 2:** any running listening process will be interrupted when the events service is shutdown.
 In this case this method will return a
 **`ERROR_STREAM_SHUTDOWN`** error code (that may be used be client to resume streaming ASAP)

 Otherwise, possible error codes are: